apstrata/SocialTeddy/README.md

 * Import the SocialTeddy application as a Kinoma project in Kinoma Studio

+* Copy the [apstrataClientModule script for kinoma](https://github.com/apstrata/kinoma-sdk/blob/master/src/apstrataClientModule.js) into the /src folder

 * Deploy some of the [Apstrata Facebook integration scripts](http://wiki.apstrata.com/pages/viewpageattachments.action?pageId=1213691&metadataLink=true) that are downloadable form the Apstrata wiki, to your Apstrata application account (easiest way is to use the Apstrata workbench)
   * social.api.facebookLogin